FoofooTheGuy/VidInjector9000/VidInjector9002-CLI/README.md

 <details>
 <summary>-generate_preview | -gp</summary>

-Generate a preview image for the banner or icon that matches \<number\>. (do -pp to see a list of possible numbers)
+Generate a preview image for the banner or icon that matches \<number\>.
+(Do -pp to see a list of possible numbers)

 Usage: